kittykg/ADVOCadO/README.md

 - Finally committed and learned DCG (POG)

-- 2024 Day 6 part 2 takes 2.5 hrs to run lol
+- Day 6 part 2 takes 2.5 hrs to run lol

-- 2024 Day 7 takes in total 14.8 s to run (compared to combinatorial python's 19.1s POG)
+- Day 7 takes in total 14.8 s to run (compared to combinatorial python's 19.1s POG)

+- Day 9 not happening.
+I did too much mutation in python, don't think it will translate well in Prolog 🥲

 **2023**: